 First, I recall the observation by Shelby Foote, the renowned Civil War historian, that before 1860 it was grammatically said that the United States are; after 1865, it was the United States is.
 What comes across today is that the United States are.
 This will not be a surprise to you, nor was it to me.
 However, the depth and breadth of polarisation and divisiveness is increasing – around politics, economics, and culture.
 Aligned to this pluralism is the decline in civic society – more of ‘me’ than ‘we’.
 Rural areas were particularly critical of cities, their drain on resources and dependence on government.
 This came across in the sloganising of those on the right – while ‘Let’s go Brandon’ was ubiquitous, the nearest I saw to a balancing view was on a road barrier in Idaho.

 Therefore, the twain shall never meet.
 I heard time and again that friendship groups comprise only those of the same view and, if there is someone of a different political, economic, or cultural inclination, then there’s tacit agreement not to speak about any differences.
 Even this type of relationship was certainly the exception, and I heard more often about someone being cancelled by a long-term friend or, indeed, a family member because of different points of view.
 A man who had been cancelled by his whole family went through a packet of tissues as he unburdened himself in our conversation.
-This inability to have a generative conversation with someone who holds different views to yourself saddens me – I had many conversations with many old friends who hold a range of perspectives.
+This inability to have a generative conversation with someone who holds different views to yourself saddens me – I had many conversations with old friends who hold a range of perspectives.

 Third, social media was universally cited as a significant contributory factor in how people get their information and form their views.
 I heard many conspiracy theories – all from the right.
 A rational person would regard them were all as idiotic, but they are sincerely believed by those who shared them with me.
 I always asked where I could learn more about these stories, and was pointed to websites, podcasts, and hearsay.
 I didn’t pass an opinion on what I heard, rather searched for evidence so I could learn more.
 People get their views formed, or reinforced, by their friendship groups, so the homogeneity of these relationships causes people to keep digging.
 Social media also reaffirms their views with ‘news’ fed to them.
 Social media must take a lot of the responsibility for this polarisation, but it continues to build up disciples, as I found out when I saw a steady stream of people posing in front of the Meta/Facebook and Apple signs at their Silicon Valley HQs.
 It struck me that these were the new religions, especially as I toured Silicon Valley on a Sunday morning.